Magikcraft/nukkit-scriptcraft/README.md

 # Nukkit server with Scriptcraft

-This is a Nukkit server for Minecraft Pocket Edition, with Walter Higgins Scriptcraft plugin installed via the Pokkit plugin.
+This is a Nukkit server for Minecraft Pocket Edition, with Walter Higgins' Scriptcraft plugin installed via the Pokkit plugin.

 It runs, and you can do some basic things with it, but I haven't tested how well Pokkit supports the APIs that Scriptcraft uses.